 And while the choice used to be about what colour band you went for, or whether it had a screen, smart analogue watches are now offering even more choice.
 Fitness tracking smarts packed into normal-looking watches is a big trend, with Fossil Q, Skagen Hagen Connected and Withings leading the way.
-The new Withings Steel HR is especially special with continuous heart rate monitoring and 28 days of battery life.
+The Withings Steel HR is especially strong, with continuous heart rate monitoring and 28 days of battery life.

 Read this: Waterproofing and wearables explained